 What You Need

-First a foremost, Marco let us know what you’ll need to keep your beard on point.
-Some of these basic items include: a razor or razor blade, clippers, hair scissors, soap or shaving foam and a comb.
+First and foremost, Marco let us know what you’ll need to keep your beard on point.
+Some of these basic items include a razor or razor blade, clippers, hair scissors, soap or shaving foam, and a comb.

 Beard Maintenance for Short or Medium Lengths